danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 #### Configuring PostgreSQL

-At this point we're making good progress, however we need to configure Postgresql so that our Django project can use it.
+At this point we're making good progress, however we need to configure PostgreSQL so that our Django project can use it.
 The first thing that needs doing is the authentication configuration so local users can use password authentication.
-To do this a file called `pg_hba.conf` needs replacing.
-I will not explain this in any detail here, however the file needed is in the GitHub repository.
+To do this a file called `pg_hba.conf` needs replacing, I will not explain this in any detail here, however the file needed is in the GitHub repository.
 [Download a copy](https://github.com/danielgroves/Vagrant-Tutorial/blob/master/provision/setup/files/pg_hba.conf "Postgres authentication configuration on GitHub") and add a '`files`' directory within the setup playbook and place the file in there, named `pg_hba.conf`.

-Add the following to the `provision/setup/tasks/main.yml` to copy the new configuration onto the server.
+Add the following to the `provision/setup/tasks/main.yml` to copy the new configuration onto the server:

 {% highlight yaml %}
 {% raw %}